 Parents with small children limit the amount of screen time that the kids get; that’s even more important for older kids, who have things like homework to do, which is way more important.

-You might be an adult, but maybe someone needs to limit your screen time too.
+You might be an adult, but maybe you’re someone who needs to limit their screen time too.

 Think about it, and act accordingly.